cal3368/Final-Project-Code/README.md

 Clone the entirety of the repository.
-Download the MS COCO datasets into the coco folder using the following link: https://drive.google.com/drive/folders/13xVe6dvLqmGY2HLM2VBw48kDwyJh-d2E?usp=sharing There are separate folders for training and testing images
+Download the MS COCO datasets into the coco folder using the following link: https://drive.google.com/drive/folders/13xVe6dvLqmGY2HLM2VBw48kDwyJh-d2E?usp=sharing There are separate folders for training and testing images but leave in the larger folder "images" e.g coco/images/train5k and coco/images/val2.5k

 Download the custom dataset into the Experimental_Datasets folder using the link: https://drive.google.com/drive/folders/1D0LeHkbc7hLLeijwjFYwn72ZMleeswoJ?usp=sharing
-For the custom dataset only one folder is necessary (it has training and testing images along with their labels)
+For the custom dataset only one folder is necessary (it has training and testing images along with their labels) e.g. Experimental_Datasets/dog_cat

 RUNNING: